 The Lake Crescent area is open.
 This includes the Barnes Point area and restrooms as well as Bovee’s Meadow picnic area, Marymere Falls and Moments in Time trailheads.
 The Storm King and Fairholme boat launches are open.
 North Shore Picnic Area on Camp David Jr. Road is open.

 Spruce Railroad Trail is open from both trailheads: Lyre River/East Beach Road on the east end and North Shore Picnic Area/Camp David Jr. Road on the west end.
 Partial closure: The Daley-Rankin Tunnel and pedestrian bridge are temporarily closed due to rockfall.
 The trail is open for 2.5 miles one way from the eastern trailhead, and 1.5 miles one way from the western trailhead.

-Fairholme Campground and La Poel Picnic Area are open.
+La Poel Picnic Area is closed.

 Sol Duc Valley

-Sol Duc Road is open.
+Sol Duc Road is closed for the season.

 Sol Duc Hot Springs Resort is closed for the season.
 It typically reopens in late March.

 The Ozette area is currently open, including the Ozette Campground (primitive).
 All campsites are available on a first-come, first-served basis.